kishan1996/kishan1996/README.md

-### Hi 👋, I'm Kishan Menaria I am BTech CSE grad student in Computer Science from SRM Institute of Science and Technology, Chennai.
+### Hi 👋, I'm Kishan Menaria I am BTech CSE grad from SRM Institute of Science and Technology, Chennai.
 I aspire to be an entrepreneur and am passionate to build and design products for the betterment of the society.
 I want to contribute and give back to the society as much as possible and help make the world a better place. kishan1996

 - 🔭 I’m currently working on many personal data science projects and Junior Data Scientist Intern at @INeuron.